-The Company is majority owned by Fine Properties, Inc. ("Fine Properties"), a holding and investment company owned by the family of former Senator Manuel B. Villar.
+As of the date of this Prospectus and prior to the Offer, the Company is wholly-owned by Fine Properties, Inc. ("Fine Properties"), a holding and investment company owned by former Senator Manuel B. Villar and his spouse, Senator Cynthia A. Villar.
 Fine Properties is likewise the majority shareholder of Vista Land & Lifescapes, Inc. ("VLL"), one of the leading home and community builders in the country.
 Through its subsidiaries, VLL owns, develops and sells various residential projects, both horizontal and vertical developments, comprised of high-end, middle-income, low-cost and affordable products, covering the entire spectrum of the country's real estate industry.

-As of 31 December 2015, the Company generated revenues of \$\mathbb{P}692.8\$ million and net income of \$\mathbb{P}151.1\$ million, representing a revenue growth of 16.49% and net income growth of 4.49% compared to revenues of \$\mathbb{P}594.7\$ million and net income of \$\mathbb{P}144.6\$ million in 2014.
+As of 31 December 2015, the Company generated revenues of P692.8 million and net income of P151.1 million, representing a revenue growth of 16.49% and net income growth of 4.49% compared to revenues of P594.7 million and net income of P144.6 million in 2014.
 Revenue and income for the periods ending 31 December 2014 and 2015 were substantially generated from the sales of memorial park lots and columbarium vaults in the Company's existing projects.